-Geeks, Tweets and Cash has been added to your bookmarks.
+Geeks, Tweets and Cash has been saved

 Social media have emerged as a boardroom topic: there is a vague sense that something important is happening.
 Yet for business leaders several fundamental questions remain around social media and more broadly around the use of online social networks in enabling business models.